raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ### Do some research

 There are lots of resources on how to use the Astro Pi hardware on the [projects.raspberrypi.org](https://projects.raspberrypi.org) website.
-To make the most of your opportunity we recommend you complete either of the pathways below, depending on the nature of your experiment:
+To make the most of the Mission Space Lab opportunity, we recommend you complete either of the pathways below, depending on the nature of your experiment:

 - [Life in Space pathway](https://projects.raspberrypi.org/en/pathways/life-in-space)
 - [Life on Earth pathway](https://projects.raspberrypi.org/en/pathways/life-on-earth)

 --- task ---
-Pick a project pathway to look at and create a plan to study it as a team
+Pick a project pathway to look at and create a plan to study it as a team.
 --- /task ---

-You don't need to just restrict yourself to the projects site though!
+You don't need to restrict yourself to the projects site though!
 You could use a search engine to try and find examples of other teams working on a similar idea, to find more data for a machine learning experiment, or to engage with real scientific literature.

 Check out the [Resources section](11) for more inspiration.